cpm-cmake/CPMLicenses.cmake/README.md

 )
 ```

-building the target `write licenses` (e.g. `cmake --build build --target write-licenses`) will create the file `build/third_party.txt` containing all license disclaimers of the dependencies.
+building the target `write licenses` (e.g. `cmake --build build --target write-licenses`) will create the file `build/third_party.txt` containing all license disclaimers of dependencies added by CPM.cmake.